 How Actively “Doing” Can Help Preschoolers Learn Best

 One of the things I think about a great deal as an educator, is “how do children learn best?”

 While I think there is no “right” answer to this question, I see that some children learn intuitively by observing the world around them, but most children (and adults for that matter) learn by “doing”.

-As an educator, I have given this much thought in the work we do at our school.
-All of us, the teachers and myself, pride ourselves on “intentional planning”, where teachers are taking the time to set up their curriculum to provide rich organic experiences for children to learn through creative, open-ending and engaging activities with multiple purposes in mind.
+As an educator, I have given this much thought in regards to the work we do at our school.
+All of us, the teachers and myself, pride ourselves on “intentional planning”, where teachers are taking the time to set up their curriculum to provide rich organic experiences for children to learn through creative, open-ended, and engaging activities with multiple purposes in mind.
 When children feel safe and well cared for they open their hearts and minds to the learning process, take risks, and naturally want to explore.

 Over many years, we have found that the individualized attention our children receive through the small, consistent class size here at The LEAP School supports the teacher’s ability to meet each child at their developmental level, while also encouraging them to move forward and arrive at their level of mastery.

 So is this how children learn best?
 More specifically, is this how preschoolers learn best?
 Perhaps “best” isn’t the right word.
 But I can safely say that I have seen many children move through our school, learning at their own pace and achieving mastery.
 I have to wonder if “intentional planning” and learning through experimentation are some of the keys.

 If you have any questions about how children learn best or how we use intentional planning at LEAP when it comes to learning don’t hesitate to reach out to us.
 Our caring staff is here to help!